There is no data to explain the vast majority of life

 For over 100 years, we have know that the normal learning curve has a rapid rise at the beginning followed by a period of slower learning and then eventually flattens (image on the right).

-I think that learning curve graph is also overly simplistic: improvement at anything is always the result of a bunch of smaller things coming together, making it a dynamic process: https://kstarr.com/improvement-is-dynamic/
+Alas, the graph on the right is overly simplistic.
+Improvement at anything is always the result of several smaller things coming together.
+It’s a dynamic process.

 There is to graph to summarize improvements—not the Tiny Gains one, and not the learning curve one.